JunoLab/Atom.jl/README.md

 ## Note for developers

-If any method signature has been changed after you modify the code base, it may lead to cause an error in [the precompilation file](./src/precompile.jl) when you precompile this package again.
+If any method signature has been added/changed after you modify the code base, it's better to add test cases against it and then update [the precompilation file](./src/precompile.jl) using [SnoopCompile.jl](https://github.com/timholy/SnoopCompile.jl) against the test script, so that we can obtain better first time invocation of those methods.

-It's okay to temporarily comment out the `_precompile_()` call in [Atom.jl](./src/Atom.jl) until you satisfy with your changes, and then error because of precompilation failure won't happen while editing.
-(NOTE: don't comment `include("precompile.jl")`, otherwise it would break some testcase).

-Finally you may need to run the following command and update the precompilation statements.
+To update the precompilation file, you just need to run the following command:

 > at the root of this package directory